Appointment and organisation

 Oath or affirmation

-The oath is taken or the affirmation made at the first plenary session of the Government after its appointment.
+The ministers take their oath or make their affirmation at the first government plenary session after their appointment as a minister.

 The Government Programme is a plan of action agreed by the parties participating in the Government and it sets out the main tasks facing the incoming administration.
 An incoming Government must issue a communication to Parliament on its programme without delay.
 The Prime Minister monitors the implementation of the programme.